Frequently Asked Questions

 Can I be a member of the choir and not sing?

 Yes!
-We have a number of “5th section” members who pay their membership fee and perform a variety of tasks for the choir.
+We have a number of Supporting Members, (our 5th section) who pay a reduced membership fee and perform a variety of tasks for the choir.

 Can I join the choir if I don’t identify as LGBTQ2*?